inug4mi/albion_ganker_warning/README.md

 ## Observations

-Some numbers are not well detected or mistake.
-IT thinks 9 is a 5 and has no idea about the number 7, the number 1 wasn't well detected.
+Some numbers are not well detected or mistaken.
+It mistakes number 9 with 5 and has no idea about the number 7, the number 1 wasn't well detected.

 The solutions on this is making a better image processing algorithm that improves the accuracy for detecting numbers based on images.